-The CubeSat is expected to have a dry mass of approximately 13.2 kg, including payload and all major subsystems � power, propulsion, command and data handling, attitude determination and control, thermal, and structure.
-Table 3 shows the current best estimate (CBE) for the masses of each subsystem.
-The required propellant mass will depend on the orbit chosen for the spacecraft, and is expected to be $\sim$9 kg (to boost to an orbit of 0.7 AU).
-Therefore, the total expected wet mass is about 20~kg before margins, representing realistic mass allocation for a SmallSat to be flown on an interplanetary mission.
+The CubeSat is expected to have a dry mass of approximately 13.2 kg, including payload and all major subsystems power, propulsion, command and data handling, attitude determination and control, thermal, and structure.
+Table~\ref{tab:3} shows the current best estimate (CBE) for the masses of each subsystem.
+The required propellant mass will depend on the orbit chosen for the spacecraft, and is expected to be $\sim$9 kg (to boost to an orbit of $\sim0.8$ au).
+Therefore, the total expected wet mass is approximately 22.2~kg before margins, representing realistic mass allocation for a SmallSat to be flown on an interplanetary mission.

-\subsection{Spacecraft Lifetimes and Constellation Architectures}
+\subsection{Spacecraft lifetimes and constellation architectures}

-The ability to achieve the mission's science objectives of detecting 90\% of all the NEOs is directly related to the mission lifetime; therefore, we are concerned about CubeSat failures.
+The ability to achieve the mission's science objectives of detecting 90\% of all the EGs is directly related to the mission lifetime; therefore, we are concerned about CubeSat failures.
 We have studied historical data on CubeSat failures, available for missions developed and launched by universities, government, and industry.
-Figure~\ref{fig:5} shows the statistics for typical lifetimes of over 200 CubeSats (including 1U, 2U, 3U) launched since 2003, where the full data set is described in Ref.~\citep{Sheldon-etal:2014}.
-We closely examined the data and filtered out failures due to launch or deployment, and those due to causes that are expected to be preventable like communication or power problems due to poor designs, or latch-up due to potential radiation exposure.
-We also filtered out CubeSats that de-orbited, where they did not fail due to technical reasons, and those that were only recently launched and have not yet failed.
-Most of this historical data is based on university-built CubeSats, so using this data to inform expected lifetimes is conservative as the proposed CubeSats will be developed by professional engineers using high-heritage components.
-Furthermore, there is no available statistical information about planetary CubeSats because they have not yet been launched, so this is the only data that we can use to extrapolate performance.
-Assuming a Gaussian distribution, the lifetime is approximately ($2.09 \pm 0.12$) yrs.
-Based on our statistics, approximately 45\% of CubeSats have lifetimes exceeding 3.5 years, as shown in Figure~\ref{fig:5}.
-This indicates the trend in technological maturity and growth of the lifetimes of the CubeSats.
+Figure~\ref{fig:5} shows the statistics for typical lifetimes of over 200 CubeSats (including 1U, 2U, 3U) launched since 2003, where the full data set is described by \cite{Sheldon-etal:2014}.
+We closely examined the data and filtered out failures due to launch or deployment, and those due to causes that are expected to be preventable such as communication or power problems due to poor designs, or latch-up due to potential radiation exposure.